guardian/simple-configuration/Readme.md

 ## Location types

-When providing your own mapping between `AppIdentity` and location, you can specify three location types:
+When providing your own mapping between `AppIdentity` and location, you can specify four location types:

 - `S3ConfigurationLocation(bucket: String, path: String, region: String)`
+- `SSMConfigurationLocation(path: String, region: String)`
 - `FileConfigurationLocation(file: File)`
 - `ResourceConfigurationLocation(resourceName: String)`

 ### S3ConfigurationLocation
 This will help `ConfigurationLoader.load` locate the file on an S3 bucket.
 You must provide the bucket name and the complete path to the file.
 The region defaults to the autodetected one, but you can override it if you please.
+The file fetched from S3 is expected to be a valid typesafe config file (HOCON, json or properties)

+### SSMConfigurationLocation
+This will help `ConfigurationLoader.load` select all the parameters in the SSM parameter store.
+The path must start with a / and should not finish with one.
+Here's a path example `"/this/is/valid"`.
+Parameters are expected to be encrypted and named following this convention: `"/path/my.typesafe.config.key"`.
+Here's an example: `/PROD/mobile/mobile-fronts/apis.capi.timeout`

 ### FileConfigurationLocation
 This will be useful when loading a file ouside of your classpath.
 Typically, a configuration that can contain secrets and that shouldn't be committed on the repository.
 This is used by default when in DEV mode and points to `~/.gu/${identity.app}.conf`